-Gov. Jay Inslee retracts requirement that diners provide contact info to be able to dine at restaurants in Phase 2
+Gov. Jay Inslee retracts requirement that diners provide contact info when restaurants reopen

 In hope of putting bars back in business, The Washington State Liquor and Cannabis Board earlier this month allowed bars and other establishments with liquor licenses to sell cocktails to-go as long as food is purchased with the drink order.

-According to Inslee’s plan, when King County is cleared to move to Phase 2, and Seattle-area restaurants begin to reopen — perhaps as soon as early June — dining rooms can open at 50% capacity, and party sizes will be capped at five.
+According to Inslee’s plan, when King County is cleared to move to the second phase and Seattle-area restaurants reopen — perhaps as soon as early June — dining rooms can open at 50% capacity, and party sizes will be capped at five.